 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 But so far, NFL players have been successful not bringing the virus to the field.

 They're tested daily, except game day.
 And like baseball players and most other professional athletes, football players understand the seriousness of adhering to protocols.
-In fact most of those who are part of the league are doing their parts to mitigate the risk.
+In fact, most of those who are part of the league are doing their parts to mitigate the risk — with a few visible exceptions.

-Seattle's Pete Carroll and Las Vegas's Jon Gruden were two of a handful of head coaches observed not wearing face masks during televised games.
+Seattle's Pete Carroll and Las Vegas' Jon Gruden were two of a handful of head coaches observed not wearing face masks during televised games.
 That violated the rule that all personnel in a team's bench area on the sidelines of a stadium have to wear masks, except players.

-"Personally, I have to adapt," Carroll said when asked about his non-compliance.
+"Personally, I have to adapt," Carroll said when asked about his noncompliance.
 "I [have to] fix some things to stay in compliance and I just need to do better.
 Our guys wear masks in all our walk-throughs, in the meetings, and we all do.
 I just did a poor job game time."

 "I'm very sensitive about it, but I'm calling plays," Gruden said after a game.
 "If I get fined I will have to pay.
 But, I apologize."

-Gruden, Carroll and the others, were fined. $100,000 each.
+Gruden, Carroll and the others were fined — $100,000 each.
 Their teams had to pay $250,000.

 That's serious money, Mayer said.
 And justified.

-"We were very pleased to see the league reacted strongly," he said, adding "Leadership is a non-delegable responsibility.
+"We were very pleased to see the league reacted strongly," he said, adding, "leadership is a non-delegable responsibility.
 The head coach is the head coach.
 And those behaviors are in my opinion irresponsible.
 It's my hope [team owners] and the NFL continue to understand that we can't have one set of protocols for some people and a different one for the people who putatively are leading the club.
 They should be an example and not someone who's fined."

 Mayer says as the NFL goes forward this season, it needs to be ready to adapt and react.

 It can't, like baseball, slap together a doubleheader to make up for postponed games.
-Mayer says there've been conversations about possible contingencies in case of outbreaks, like lengthening the season, moving to alternative [game] sites, or scheduling games every other weekend.
+Mayer says there've been conversations about possible contingencies in case of outbreaks, such as lengthening the season, moving to alternative [game] sites, or scheduling games every other weekend.

 No celebrating until the final out